Tag Archives: Big Muddy

 Pictures of an Amazing Year

-Reid Dickie This is a sample of my first batch of 2011 travel pictures.
+This is a sample of my first batch of 2011 travel pictures.
 Taken in the Big Muddy in southern Saskatchewan, an enduring symbol of hard pioneer life still stands atop a rise surrounded by crop.
-I have uploaded the first 56 … Continue reading

-Leave a Comment
+Leave a comment

 Journeys of the Heart, Journeys of the Soul

-Reid Dickie “Do not think you will necessarily be aware of your own enlightenment.” – Dogen My new life purpose has been revealed to me with great clarity during my travels this summer.
-In a few words, one part of my current life purpose … Continue reading
+My new life purpose has been revealed to me with great clarity during my travels this summer.
+In a few words, one part of my current life purpose is to learn and be hurled into new experiences then to report what happened with honesty, without proselytization.
+That is what this blog aims to achieve.

-Leave a Comment
+Leave a comment

 Filed under Blog Life, Day Tripping, Prairie People, Roadside Attractions, Sacred Places, Saskatchewan, Soul Building